Technological Threat: Plot

 The film takes place in an office staffed by wolves who hand-copy documents using pencils.
-One of them passes out because of overwork.
+One of them collapses because of overwork.
 The bulldog boss pushes a button that carries him through a trapdoor below the worker's desk, and replaces him with a robot that writes faster.
 Another yawns, and is also dropped through a trapdoor under his desk and replaced by a robot.
 Three more are eliminating for drinking water, sneezing and injury (one of them desperately plugs his nose with two pencils, but is unable to keep from sneezing, propelling the pencils into another's head).
 They are replaced by more robots.
 The remaining worker, madly scribbling away, is shocked to discover that his boss has been replaced by a boss robot.
 When the latter leaves, the last worker decides to take action, and begins destroying the robots in various cartoony ways (blowing one up with a stick of dynamite, dropping another through its desk trapdoor, yet another by hitting it with different objects, and electrically shocking another into a pile of cinders).
 As the worker and the one remaining robot are locked in a life-or-death struggle, they see the boss robot threatening to push the trapdoor button.
 In a sudden instance of cooperating, they shove the trapdoor beneath the boss robot, who falls in.
 As the two workers peer down the open trapdoor, the remaining worker becomes aware of the opportunity being presented and shoves the robot in thus ending the film with a cigar in his hand and eventually pushing the trapdoor button on the viewer.